Angus-Sun/Appointment-Finder/README.md

 6. Install the Live Server extension in VSCode

-7. Press the "Go Live" button (Alternatively if you have python installed, you can run the command line in a terminal inside the folder:
+7. Press the "Go Live" button (Alternatively if you have python installed, you can run the command line in a terminal inside the folder as shown below)

 ```
 Python -m http.server 5500